 In Dreaming Rivers I saw for the first time a family that looked like mine, tonally and emotionally.
 (I didn’t know there were grandmothers like mine out there in bedrooms and in grief just like mine, the shared spaces of the African Diaspora.)
 This was underscored all the more by the variation in our geographical placement, Attille’s vision of a Caribbean maternal space, and mine that of a Sierra Leonean.

 The resonance of the Atlantic passage Dreaming Rivers lays over and enmeshes with my histories and memories and into my work speaking to the loneliness of Black women in mixed marriages far from home.
 Telling me about the cold, the isolation and the physical dependence.

-Presenting Dreaming Rivers at the start of the FAMILY LINES PROJECT is a way to share/stating/making clear my artistic heritage.
-It pays respect to the work of Martina Attile and asks what this film could do and mean for another generation of African descent living in Ireland today.
+Presenting Dreaming Rivers at the start of the FAMILY LINES project is a way to share/stating/making clear my artistic heritage.
+It pays respect to the work of Martina Attille and asks what this film could do and mean for another generation of African descent living in Ireland today.

 Alice Rekab, September 2021

 Artists present us with new perspectives on the world we live in.
 Explore the exciting ideas behind our programmes, hear more from the artists we work with and discover new ways of engaging with art.